 3. The Salesman

 Country: Iran, France | Language: Persian | Duration: 125 Mins.

 Stars: Shahab Hosseini, Taraneh Alidoosti & Mina Sadati.

 Forushande (The Salesman) is the story of a couple whose relationship begins to turn sour during their performance of Arthur Miller’s Death of a Salesman.
 Asghar Farhadi’s The Salesman competed for the Palme d’Or at the 2016 Cannes Film Festival.
 At Cannes, Shahab Hosseini won the award for Best Actor and Asghar Farhadi won the award for Best Screenplay.
 It was selected as the Iranian entry for the Best Foreign Language Film at the 89th Academy Awards.
-Director Asghar Farhadi alone is enough to see this film, known for films like – A Separation (2011), About Elly (2008) & The Past (2013) among others, Farhadi has a very keen eye of looking into the modern day Iran with all its inevitable complications and cross gender and class differences.
+Director Asghar Farhadi alone is enough to see this film, known for films like – A Separation (2011), About Elly (2008) & The Past (2013) among others, Farhadi has a very keen eye for looking into modern-day Iran with all its inevitable complications and cross-gender and class differences.